qaa-demo/cucumber-selenium-js/INTRO.md

-# Cucumber Selenum JavaScript Project Intro Course
+# Cucumber Selenum JavaScript Project Intro

 ### **Introduction**

 Welcome to this intro course on **JavaScript Test Automation with Selenium and Cucumber**!
-In this course, we will explore how to write effective test automation scripts using JavaScript, Selenium, and Cucumber.
-The aim is to provide you with a solid foundation in these technologies by guiding you through the creation of basic tests.
+In this course, we will explore how to write test automation scripts using JavaScript, Selenium, and Cucumber.
+The aim is to provide you with a foundation in these technologies by guiding you through the creation of basic tests.

 #### **Course Overview**

 1. **Project Setup**: We will start by creating a project directory and installing the required dependencies.
-You’ll learn how to set up your development environment to support Selenium and Cucumber.
+You’ll learn how to set up your development environment to support Selenium and Cucumber BDD framework.

-2. **Cucumber Feature and Steps Structure**: Next, we will dive into the Cucumber framework, setting up feature files and step definitions.
-This will help you understand how to define and implement test scenarios in a readable, maintainable format.
+2. **Cucumber Feature and Steps Structure**: Next, we will dive into the Cucumber framework, setting up feature files with Gherkin Given And Then language syntax and step definitions with JavaScript.
+This will help you understand how to define and implement test scenarios in a Cucumber BDD Gherkin format.

 3. **Basic Selenium Tests**: Through hands-on examples, you’ll practice writing basic Selenium tests.
-These examples will cover common interactions with web elements and showcase how to leverage Selenium WebDriver for browser automation.
+These examples will cover common interactions with web elements and showcase how to leverage Selenium WebDriver for browser automation,

 #### **Learning Approach**

-- **Interactive Coding**: Instead of copying and pasting code, we encourage you to type the code yourself.
-This approach will reinforce your learning and prepare you for coding interviews by helping you become more familiar with syntax and debugging.
+- **Interactive Coding**: Instead of copying and pasting code, we encourage you to **type the code yourself**.
+This approach will reinforce your learning and **prepare you for coding interviews** by helping you become more familiar with syntax and debugging.

 - **Hands-On Practice**: Each section will include practical examples related to test automation.
-We’ll use real-world scenarios from [The Internet](https://the-internet.herokuapp.com/) to create and test different features, allowing you to apply what you’ve learned in a tangible way.
+We’ll use real-world scenarios from [The Internet](https://the-internet.herokuapp.com/) to create and test different features, allowing you to practice setting up feature/step definition structure plus practice Selenium working with selenium locators and JavaScript syntax.

 By the end of this course, you will have a well-rounded understanding of how to set up and write automation tests using JavaScript, Selenium, and Cucumber.
 Let's get started and build your automation skills!